 - Website: https://greyfriarskirk.com/

 She said that she liked Nicolson’s because there were a lot of tables so she didn’t feel guilty sitting and writing for long periods of time.
-It helps that her brother in law was also one of the owners.
+It helped her feel comfortable because her brother-in-law was one of the owners.

-She said she used to joke with them and say “Well you know when it gets published I’ll try and get you loads of publicity”.
-At the time no-one could of ever dreamed what was going to happen.
+She said she used to joke with them and say, “well you know when it gets published I’ll try and get you loads of publicity.”
+At the time no-one could have ever dreamed that would prove to be so true!